training-datalab/training-datalab.com/content/en/publication/2023-03-05-data-set-on-chilean-undersecretaries.md

 # Publication type.
 publication_types: ['dataset']

 publication: 'Dataset version 2.1.4 -- Wandering Grass.
-University of Oxford, Universidad de Santiago de Chile (USACH), Universidad Mayor, Training Data Lab'
+University of Oxford, Universidad de Santiago de Chile (USACH), Universidad Mayor and Training Data Lab'
 publication_short: ''
 abstract: 'This repository contains a data set on Chilean undersecretaries between 1990 and 2022 in Comma-Separated Values (CSV) format with Unicode encoding (UTF-8).
 The data collection was carried out based on official sources such as archives of Congress and ministries, the National Library, and press archives.'
 summary: ''